syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 Essential DocIO allows you to convert a Word document into PDF document in a few lines of code.

-For converting a Word document to PDF, the following assemblies need to be referenced in your application
+For converting a Word document to PDF, the following assemblies are required to be referenced in your application

 * Syncfusion.DocIO.Base
 * Syncfusion.OfficeChart.Base